SushiiSlobby/CS4348-Project-2/devlog.md

 4-13-2025 @ 21:00
 The main backbone of the project is complete, now it is just testing and bugfixing.
 I had to reformat some of the code since it didn't follow the expected output, but most inputs should be covered within the classes.

+4-13-2025 @ 21:24
+I am now running into synchronization and deadlock issues, customers are waiting for a teller and the teller is being hung up on mystery tasks.
+Needs further investigation.